pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-An `Iterator<Item = T>` type can be iterated and will produce `T` types.
+`Iterator<Item = T>` types can be iterated and will produce `T` types.
 There's no `IteratorMut` trait.
 Each `Iterator` impl can specify whether it returns immutable references, mutable references, or owned values via the `Item` associated type.

 | `Vec<T>` method | Returns |
 |-----------------|-------------------|